Julia Belle Swain

 The Great River Steamboat Company owned the riverboat starting in 1995.

 In 2009 the owners of Julia Belle Swain canceled their season because of the slow economy, and considered putting the steamboat up for sale.
 In 2013, the Julia Belle Swain was allowed to dock temporarily at Riverside Park in La Crosse.

 The riverboat remained still, docked for five years on the backwaters of the Mississippi near the railroad bridge, until it was sold in 2013 to the newly formed, not-for-profit Julia Belle Swain Foundation which had the intentions of restoring and preserving the boat.
 The restoration soon turned into a rebuild which included a new boiler system, new generators, new wiring, gutting the interior, improving the insulation, and new windows, etc., however, the only original piece used is the frame.
 The new interior was intended to be more period correct and the steamer would have once again been "Trone Fabulous" as she was originally built.
 After the remodel, the foundation expected to keep this attraction in La Crosse to hold weddings and other events.
 The restoration of the Julia Belle Swain cost over $2.6 million.

 In September 2021 the nonprofit put the boat up for sale for about $1 million.
 In September 2022 Julia Belle Swain was sold by the Julia Belle Swain foundation to new owner Troy Manthey, who plans to finish the restoration started by the foundation, and use the boat for Mississippi river cruises.

+In December 2025 the Julia Belle Swain left La Crosse via a barge on the Mississippi River for Nashville where the boat will finish renovations and become a floating wedding venue.
+It was also announced the new owners renamed the boat to The Steamer Nashville.